back to Axiomatic Language Home Page

 form.ax - utilities involving the form of expressions

-(pair _a _b (_a _b)) - pair two argument exprs into 2-elem seq
+(join _a _b (_a _b)) - join two argument exprs into 2-elem seq

 (rev _seq _rev) - reverse a sequence